whitestarballoon/Iridium-Shield/README.md

 Iridium 9602 Satelite Modem Shield
 ==============

-This is an Arduino Shield for the [White Star Balloon](http://www.whitestarballoon.com) program.
-This shield works with the Iridium 9602 Satellite Modem, transmitting small binary data messages to or from anywhere in the world.
-(340 bytes from modem to Internet, 270 bytes to modem from Internet)  It's original purpose is to provide 2-way telemetry and control communications on trans-atlantic weather balloon flights.
+This Arduino/Netduino shield will interface an Iridium 9602 SBD Satellite Modem, transmitting small binary (or text) data messages to or from anywhere in the world.
+(340 bytes from modem to Internet, 270 bytes to modem from Internet)  It's been tested in the field to provide 2-way telemetry and control communications on long-duration weather balloon flights for http://whitestarbaloon.com.

-This repository does not currently hold any source code for the shield, simply the PCB design files.
-If you'd like your own shield PCB, currently please inquire at <info@whitestarballoon.org> or <BradLuyster@gmail.com>.
+If you'd like your own shield PCB, feel free to use the Gerber directory to have a copy made, or email <info@whitestarballoon.org> for more info.

 This shield is designed using the KiCad Software.

+For Arduino code that we used with this shield, see the [White Star Comm-Controller github repository](https://github.com/whitestarballoon/Com-Controller).
+Flight tested!

 Features
 -------------

 - U.FL connector for antenna
 - [Pololu Voltage Regulator](http://www.pololu.com/catalog/product/2110) header for supplying clean power to 9602
-- Big Capacitors to Decouple Transmit Spike (5V @ 1.5A for ~10mS during transmission)
+- Super Capacitors to Decouple Transmit Spike (5V @ 1.5A for ~10mS during transmission)
 - Configurable Serial Lines (Selectable by solder or pin jumpers)

 Compatibility